 Styles in annuals have fashion swings, just like hemlines.
 One year petunias predominate, another year marigolds are the masters.
 It can be fun to try the latest and greatest, but tried and true are good too.
 With our extreme gardening climate, I advocate bet-hedging.
 Try some of the newbies, but have a few tried-and-true in case the new kid fails.

 Moss roses are not roses nor moss, but small creeping annuals with gorgeous bright flowers.
 There is a wide variety of color and flower size available, but the consensus opinion is the less hybridized, the better they do in our climate.

 Annuals are fairly easy to grow.
-Stick ’em in flower beds, tuck some in around other plants that are already on the drip system, or plant them in pots, pans, old shoes, or what have you.
-They have shallow roots, so give them extra water, perhaps even daily once temperatures are over 100 degrees.
-As always, enjoy!
+Stick ’em in flower beds, tuck some in around other plants that are already on the drip system, or plant them in pots, pans, old cowboy boots, or what have you.
+Annuals have shallow roots, so give them ample water – like daily when temperatures are over 100 degrees.

-© Article is copyright by Jacqueline A. Soule.
+© Article copyright Jacqueline A. Soule.
 All rights reserved.
-Republishing an entire blog post or article is prohibited without permission.
-I receive many requests to reprint my work.
-My policy is that you may use a short excerpt but you must give proper credit to the author, and must include a link back to the original post on our site.
-Photos may not be used.
+You must ask permission to republish an entire blog post or article.
+Okay to use a short excerpt – but you must give proper credit to Gardening With Soule.
+You must include a link to the original post on our site.
+No stealing photos.

 The El Sol newsletter can help with bite-sized bits of information.